 The Huntington University Herbarium was founded in 1903, by Dr. Fred Loew, and is one of the oldest and largest herbaria of any Christian college in the Midwest and garnered national attention.
 Plant samples date back to the late 1800s, and the collection contains more than 12,000 specimens.
 Check out its listing on the New York Botanical Garden's international registry.

 Thornhill Nature Preserve

 The private 77-acre reserve includes a variety of diverse habitats, including evergreen and deciduous forest, a woodland pond, meadows, and wetlands.
 The diverse ecosystem supports a wide variety of wildflowers, trees, mammals, and birds.
-Learn more by clicking here.

 Several off-campus study opportunities are available to our students.
 Those who wish to obtain further experiences in environmental science and ecology are encouraged to register for classes through the AuSable Institute for Environmental Studies.
 Sponsored by the Council for Christian Colleges and Universities, the courses offered by the AuSable Institute count as full credit at Huntington and allow you to obtain in-depth field experiences in northern Michigan, the Pacific Northwest, and Costa Rica.